 The LI requirements for access to keys are only for the encryption, and in the AKMA case applies when the UA* protocol is encrypted.
 The encryption keys could be derived from KAF (Example TLS profile defined in 33.535) or could be KAF itself.
 The encryption key could also be a completely different key, derived according to an application layer protocol, not defined by 3GPP.
 So LI should be compliant by an internal AF in all cases.

-Therefore, 3GPP should facilitate internal AF so that internal AF should be able to determine the UE roaming status and, accordingly, the AF shall:
+Therefore, 3GPP should facilitate internal AF so that internal AF should be able to determine the UE roaming status and, accordingly, the AF can:

 - provide the encryption key to VPLMN and/or